typinghare/advanced-java-bhcc/super-budget/README.md

 # Project Structure

+> <span style="font-size: 1.2em; font-weight: bold;">Javadoc and Comments</span> \
+> <span style="color: #999;"> I decided not to utilize `@OneToMany` and `@ManyToOne` annotations to minimize the usage
+> of "join" clauses in my SQL,
+> which may negatively impact performance.
+For instance, when retrieving a transaction record, using these annotations
+> would automatically join the category table and fetch the corresponding category record.
+However, if the category
+> table contains numerous fields, this could significantly slow down the query speed.
+Additionally, using these
+> annotations can make it difficult to expand the business logic and maintain the codebase in the future. **However, I
+> still put them into my code in the form of comment in model classes.** </span> \
+> In order to make it perfect, I just implemented `@OneToMany` and `@ManyToOne`.

 # Application Properties

 This project has only one `.properties` file, which is the default `application.properties`.
 The following is the